zachwieja/2LiftStudios/README.md

 <a name="logic">

 ### <a name="comps"></a> Comps
-_COMPS_ is comprised eight voltage parameter knobs and eight corresponding _GATE_ ports.
-A _GATE_ port is high when the _IN_ voltage is strictly greater than (not equal) to the corresponding _THRESH_ (threshold) voltage parameter.
+_COMPS_ is comprised of eight voltage parameter knobs and eight corresponding _GATE_ ports.
+A _GATE_ port is high when the _IN_ voltage is strictly greater than (not equal) to the corresponding _THRESH_ (threshold) voltage parameter / knob.
 Gates are inverted if the invert button for the corresponding gate is depressed.
 Note that inversion is intentionally imperfect.
 Negating a > comparision typically results in a <= comparison.
 In this case, inversion is simply a < comparison.
 Gates for thresholds that are equal to the input value are never high.
 A low gate is always 0.0V.
 High gates default to 10.0V but can be configured via a popup menu to be 1.0V or 5.0V.

 The _LOGIC_ gate goes high when the logic condition is met.
 The condition is configured by (repeatedly) depressing the button next to the _LOGIC_ gate.
 The three logic conditions are _None_, _Any_ and _All.